Hand tipping in process in Santa Croce, Italy.

 FINISHING

-A matte or gloss finish is then applied to the skin to seal in the colour before they are hung to dry.
-Once the skins have passed thorough quality control testing, they are packaged up and sent to our manufacturer in Dongguan to be made into beautiful Yu Mei leather goods.
+A matte or gloss finish is applied to seal in the colour before the skins are hung to dry.
+Once they've passed thorough quality control testing, they're packaged and sent to our manufacturer in Dongguan, China—a Leather Working Group certified tannery, independently audited for environmental and traceability standards—to be made into Yu Mei leather goods.